 Planting cauliflower in containers

-It’s important to plant the variety that fits the season and climate you are living in.
-Cauliflowers can be planted anytime in a frost-free climate when the temperature is in the range of 50-85 F (10-30 C).
-When heads are maturing, the ideal temperature is around 60-70 F (15-20 C).
+It’s important to plant the variety that fits the season and climate you live in.
+Cauliflowers can be planted anytime in a frost-free climate when the temperature is between 50 and 85 F (10 and 30 C).
+When heads are maturing, the ideal temperature is around 60 to 70 F (15 to 20 C).
 This ensures the best flavor and growth.

-Generally, in warmer regions (USDA Zone 9 – 11), you can start to sow cauliflower seeds in the fall and continue to sow the seeds until the end of winter.
-In cooler zones, it’s better to start seeds from early spring to summer to get summer or fall harvest.
+Generally, in warmer regions (USDA Zone 9 – 11), you can start sowing cauliflower seeds in the fall and continue until the end of winter.
+In cooler zones, it’s better to start seeds from early spring to summer to get a summer or fall harvest.

 Propagation